numdinkushi/IQlify/README.md

 ⚡ AI-powered interview practice platform with cryptocurrency rewards

-**Built for MiniPay** - Optimized for Opera MiniPay wallet with seamless Web3 integration
+**Built for MiniPay** - Optimized for Opera MiniPay wallet with seamless Web3 integration.
+Also works in standard web browsers with any Web3 wallet.

 </div>